oceanovasto/iswipe-payment-gateway-plugin-WC/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Clic is a cryptocurrency payment gateway with an instant and automatic conversion of a wide range of cryptocurrencies into Euro/USD.
+Clic payment is a cryptocurrency payment gateway with an instant and automatic conversion of a wide range of cryptocurrencies into Euro/USD.